-Google has become very good at identifying spam links, and instead of penalising them, like they used too – they just ignore it now.
+Search engines has become very good at identifying spam links, and instead of penalising them, like they used too – they just ignore it now.

 If you disavow links that Google hasn’t identified as spam, then you will be hurting the SEO of your site as you are negating any positive effect (no matter how little) the link gives to your site.
 If you disavow other similar links the cumulative effect of this can have a large negative impact on your site.